apache/incubator-seata/README.md

 ## Documentation

-You can view the full documentation from the wiki: [Fescar wiki page](https://github.com/seata/seata/wiki).
+You can view the full documentation from the wiki: [Seata wiki page](https://github.com/seata/seata/wiki).

 ## Reporting bugs